Migrating motor complex: Regulation

 Movements of the small bowel are believed to be controlled by the central and enteric nervous systems, intestinal muscles, and numerous peptides and hormones.
 For example, the MMC is thought to be initiated by motilin, and it does not directly depend on extrinsic nerves.
 Additionally, gastrin, insulin, cholecystokinin, glucagon, and secretin have been reported to disrupt the MMC.

 Eating interrupts the MMC.
 For example, one study found that a continental breakfast of 450 Kcal causes the MMC to disappear for 213 ± 48 minutes.
 The number of calories and nature of food determine the length of the disruption with fats causing a longer disruption than carbohydrates which in turn cause a longer disruption than protein.

 Most of the cleaning waves in the MMC happen at night while we are asleep.
-For many people this will be sufficient enough to help maintain a healthy, balanced environment in the digestive tract.
-For others, it may be beneficial to space out food intake to allow for a couple cleaning waves to occur between meals throughout the day as well.
+For many people this will be sufficient to help maintain a healthy, balanced environment in the digestive tract.
+For others, it may be beneficial to space out food intake to allow for a couple of cleaning waves to occur between meals throughout the day as well.